Black pepper chicken is an easy restaurant favorite you can make at home. It is versatile, you can add any veggies you like to this yummy dish.

 - Sprinkle over your chicken thighs coating both sides.

 - Spray your cast iron with cooking spray and heat to medium-high heat.
-You can also use your outdoor grill keep the temperature between 425-450 degrees.
+You can also use your outdoor grill to keep the temperature between 425-450 degrees.

 - Cook chicken till it has cooked thru, or till center reads 165.
 Flip once halfway about 6-7 minutes per side, you want a nice char on the outside.